QuintenWiggill/imdb-favourites/README.md

 # IMDb Favourites

 IMDb favourties is an app that allows you to search IMDb and add any movie/series to your favourites collection.
+This project was made as a take home assessment.

 ## API